RuslanLevond/final-year-project/README.md

 ### Configure Arduino board and port

-Before starting, make to connect your Arduino to your computer using USB.
+Before starting, connect your Arduino to your computer using USB.
 To be able to upload the model and sketch to Arduino device, you will need to configure its board and port.
 Navigate to Tools > Boards > Arduino Mbed OS Nano Boards and select Arduino Nano 33 BLE Sense.
-After, go to Tools > Port and select the USB port you connected to your Arduino.
+After, go to Tools > Port and select the USB port your Arduino is connected to.

 ### Uploading Sketch to Arduino Device